-I visit several archery shop websites each month while compiling Archery Business’ back-page column, “Behind the Counter.”
+I visit several archery pro shop websites each month while compiling Archery Business’ back-page column, “Behind the Counter.”
 Many are interactive, up to date and user-friendly.
 Others are dated, non-engaging and difficult to navigate.
 If that’s you, have a pro web developer design a new website for you.
 I’ve launched several websites myself.
 If you’re interested in learning more, drop me a line on Facebook.
 Regardless, make sure your website is aesthetically appealing, clean and modern, with easy navigation.
 It should also be easy to find through search engines.

-5. Don’t be Overly Formal
+5. Don’t Be Overly Formal

 Sincere speech delivery is everything.
 Tailor every word you speak to the individual customer you’re working with.
 If you don’t, customers will perceive that you’re after one thing: their money.
 Don’t convey that impression.

-6. Smile and be Friendly
+6. Smile and Be Friendly

 A big, genuine smile goes a long way.
 It opens opportunities for further dialogue.
 Archery storeowner Tuffy Munson of Wisconsin views each of his customers as friends, not merely customers.
 And if they need help with something, even if its unrelated to archery, he lends a helping hand.
 “We treat our customers like family,” he said.
 “Actually, we treat everyone that way.
 Not because we want their money, but because we genuinely care about them.
 And they know that.
 We’re a family-run store, and we do tons of things for people outside the store.
 If someone needs a hand, we help them.
 We’ve had instances where a customer loses a loved one, and when they come into the store, we’ll cry with them.”